SupTarr/adoptAPet/README.md

 ## About The Project

-This project is part of `Learn React Router v6` on `Codecademy.` and I will be building a pet adoption website that allows users to view all the animals of a particular species and view the profiles of specific animals.
+This project is part of `Learn React Router v6` on `Codecademy`. and I will be building a pet adoption website that allows users to view all the animals of a particular species and view the profiles of specific animals.

 ## Technologies